1799 Vancouver Map of the California Coast w/ San Francisco and San Diego

 Vancouver in San Francisco

-On November 14th of 1792 Vancouver become the first Englishman to pass the Golden Gate and enter San Francisco Bay (upper right inset), although he admittedly did little cartographic work there.
+On November 14, 1792, Vancouver became the first Englishman to pass the Golden Gate and enter San Francisco Bay (upper right inset).
+However, he admittedly did little cartographic work there.
 Nonetheless, Alcatraz Island, Angel Island, Peninsula Point, and Tiburon are recognizable.
-The fort at Presidio that would one day evolve into San Francisco appears in the upper right inset.
-Likely, Vancouver did not press into San Francisco Bay as the primary objectives of his voyage were further north and by mid-November, it was already getting cold.
-A prolonged stop to map San Francisco Bay, would have delayed his objectives until the following spring.
+The Presidio that would one day evolve into San Francisco appears in the upper right inset.
+Likely, Vancouver did not press into San Francisco Bay as the primary objectives of his voyage were further north, and by mid-November, it was already getting cold.
+A prolonged stop to map San Francisco Bay would have delayed his objectives until the following spring.

 Publication History and Census